9660794-crazy/Robotics-team-2/README.md

 Grant hersey:

 Starter 10/23 Phase 2

+Liam Greene: I finished the sketch and helped build and get parts.
 Noah kergaye: I did lots of building and rtaking apart with our robot shun assisted me in doing so and together we were able to come up with a sufficient design for our robot and our intake system.